Hi! My name is Gavin, welcome to my webpage. I hope to use this space to chronicle my adventures in amateur radio and electronics.

 To try and keep things simple and presentable, I’ve split the website into sections;

 - Projects: This page covers my electronic projects, usually PICAXE based.

 - Snippets: Posts about things others might find useful, please give me feedback if this is the case.

 - Selective Tweets: Tweets I post and tag with #WP, usually because they are relevant to my Projects or Snippets

 - Shop: A page where you’ll find components, finished or unfinished kits I no longer need plus any surplus equipment

 - Logbook: My ham radio contacts.

 Please use the feedback form if you would like to get in touch or comments on anything you find on this site.
 If you share any content all I ask is you acknowledge me as the source and provide a link to the article on Geekshed.co.uk.

-The Problem As part of the G3PYE contest minions I bought a 2x 25m runs of Ecoflex-15 back in 2011 and a year later we started to notice less power at the end of them, we initially put this down to a poor cable batch or damage from use/storage and after some basic analysis we … … Continue reading
+The Problem As a member of the G3PYE contest minions, I bought two 25m runs of Ecoflex-15 back in 2011.
+A year later we started to notice less power at the antenna end of the runs, we initially put this down to a poor cable batch or damage from use/storage and after some basic analysis

 Off back to Mull we went for the 2013 Camb-Hams DX’Pedition.
 Flickr Images…